kinses22/phorest/README.md

 - Addding a database table with the name of the file and its checksum after its fully processed could be a way to prevent it being processed again by doing a check to see if the checksum has changed on the file.
+- I would also add more logging in the application.
+Error and debug Logging is a production issues best friend.
+- I would create also create custom exceptions for readability/encapsulation purposes and to be able to build up custom api errors and sub errors.
+Potentially add error codes depending on the sensitivity of the endpoint/data.